Is Music for ME? - True Events from a former Struggling Musician

 2. TRY OUT AN OUTSIDE CLASS THAT INTEREST YOU!

-When 18-year-old me was in limbo about music, I took a dive outside of my musical comfort zone by taking a theater appreciation class.
-As much as I had admired people on the stage and wished to have been as confident & talented up there, I found out that I really wasn’t.
+When I was in limbo about music, I took a dive outside of my musical comfort zone by taking a theater appreciation class.
+As much as I had admired people on the stage and wished to have been as confident and talented up there, I found out that I really wasn’t.
 Yes, I gained better knowledge about plays, musicals, writers and the different practices behind it all, but I realized that the real passion I had on stage was with my flute.
-Honestly, taking a course outside of my musical bubble gave me more of an idea & focus of what I wanted to pursue, and I have no regrets from that experience!
+Honestly, taking a course outside of my musical bubble gave me more of an idea of what I wanted to pursue, and I have no regrets from that experience!

 3. IT’S OKAY TO PURSUE ANOTHER PASSION THAT ISN’T MUSIC!